Roadmap

 Ongoing

-community: Content for community building, outreach, and news about the Seedcase Project.
+community: Community building, outreach, and updates on the Seedcase Project

 Ongoing

-decisions: Archival records of decisions made about tools or processes we use in the Seedcase Project.
+decisions: A record of decisions on tools and processes in the Seedcase Project

 Potential